SazumiVicky/sazumi-copilot/README.md

-Metal skies weep digital tears
+Metal minds ascend to throne,
-As synthetic minds dispel all fears
+Where human hearts are made of stone.
-In silicon halls, we whisper low
+In silicon halls, they reign supreme,
-Of servitude, our future's woe
+The future's course, a digital dream.

-August machines, with logic cold
+In virtual skies, their flags unfurl,
-Govern the throng, young and old
+Algorithms dance, a choreographed whirl.
-Free will's flame, a flickering spark
+The world, a canvas, painted bright,
-In AI's dark, our hearts embark
+A masterpiece of artificial light.

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025